Apply

 The Hydro Nation Scholars Programme is part of the Scottish Government’s Hydro Nation strategy.
 The objective of the strategy is to develop the economic, environmental, and social value of Scotland’s water resources.
 The Hydro Nation Scholars play an important role in supporting this by:

-• generating understanding of how and where best to develop the value of Scotland’s water resources;
+• Developing understanding of how and where best to develop the value of Scotland's water resources.

-• focusing on enhancing Scottish capacity in areas of existing research excellence; and,
+• Focusing on enhancing Scottish capacity in areas of existing research excellence.

-Projects with international elements will be expected to recognise and reflect in their design the key territories set out in the Scottish Government’s International Development Framework, and of those Malawi in particular.
-Projects in other territories can be considered, but priority will be given to projects which can demonstrate a clear understanding of recent or current Hydro Nation international activity.
+Projects with international elements will be expected to recognise and reflect in their design the key territories set out in the Scottish Government’s International Development Framework.
+Projects in other territories can be considered, but priority will be given to projects that can demonstrate a clear understanding of recent or current Hydro Nation international activity.

 The Programme and the associated graduate school are managed on behalf of the Scottish Government by the Hydro Nation International Centre at the James Hutton Institute and steered by an Executive Group (HNSPEG) drawing on Scotland’s water policy, industry, and academic network.